tamari92/kf2-tournament/guidelines.md

 **Names displaying obscenities or showing an overall lack of maturity or sensitivity will not be tolerated and can result in the team's suspension from the tournament.**

 ### 4.7 - Overflow Pool
 Following the conclusion of the **regular registration** period, the **Overflow Pool** shall be formed.
-If more players have signed up than there are available Captains, and there are not enough extra players to form a new team, the extra players shall be moved to the Overflow Pool.
+If more players have signed up than there are available Mentors, and there are not enough extra players to form a new team, the extra players shall be moved to the Overflow Pool.
 Players in the pool shall be **grouped by experience** (see [5.22](#522---player-grouping) for more information) and further prioritized by the date and time they signed up.

 The purpose of this player pool is to function as a buffer of additional participants.
 In the event that a team loses players during the competition, the appropriate player group buffer shall be drawn from in order of priority in order to fill the vacant slot on the team.